nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 >     DD/MM/[YYYY]: YYYY refers to the year but it is optional, MM refers to month and DD refers to the  coming date in the most recent year

 Examples:
-* ‘list d/tomorrow’ shows every task from now to the end of tomorrow
+* `list d/tomorrow` shows every task from now to the end of tomorrow
-* ‘list d/01/01/2017 shows every task from now till the end of 1st January 2017
+* `list d/01/01/2017` shows every task from now till the end of 1st January 2017

 #### Listing tasks with a certain importance: `list i/[IMPORTANCE]
 Format: `list i/[IMPORTANT]`